Have you ever heard of Golden Spike National Historical Park aka Promontory Point Utah?

 How Much Time Do I Need at the Golden Spike National Historical Park?

 I do not think you would need more than an hour to see everything in the visitor center and reenactments.

 Junior Ranger Program

-We enjoyed the junior ranger program available.
+We enjoyed the junior ranger program available at Golden Spike Historical Park.
 The program is for kids 6-12.
 They can participate in activities that will take about 30 minutes to complete.
 It mostly involves learning all about the history of the transcontinental railroad.

 Replica trains Juniper and No. 119 come rolling on display at 10AM and at 10:30 AM.
 There is a demonstration at 1pm.
 At 4pm the Trains are taken back to the engine house.

 We visited the engine house and got to see the trains up close.
 The trains are large and colorful!
 You can go up into one of the trains.
 If you have a little one that loves machines, this will be a great stop for him or her.

 There are reenactments of the Golden Spike ceremony held daily.
 If you want to see the reenactments, arrive between 11AM and 1pm.
 This is when the reenactments are performed.
 We arrived just when the last reenactment of the day was wrapping up!
 We missed out, and so if you plan a bit better, you’ll be able to see what we didn’t.